fusioncharts/dev_centre_docs/getting-started/blazor/change-chart-type-using-blazor.md

 FusionCharts Suite XT includes advanced features that add more context to your chart and simplify data visualization.
 These features include chart updates, update chart type at runtime, and events.

-This article focuses on how to change the chart type of the chart at runtime using the `blazor-fusioncharts` component.
+This article focuses on how to change the chart type of the chart at runtime using the `BlazorFusionCharts` component.
 The chart types used in the sample are:

 * [Bar 3D](/chart-attributes/bar3d)
 * [Bar 2D](/chart-attributes/bar2d)